 Well, it's not.
 We've tested it.
 And it works!

 Below is a comparison for our traditional email campaign (left) against our triggered email campaign (right):

 Our triggered emails generated 5x higher open rates and 15x higher click-through rates.

-Only 25% of marketers currently use triggered emails and they make up a low percentage of overall email volume, at around 2.6%.
+Today, 51% of companies use trigger-based emails.
 However, they can be responsible for as much as 20% of your email marketing revenue!

 What does the email marketing sweet spot look like, you ask?